 Moisture damage is unpredictable during a long voyage and can result in substantial costs and losses for your firms.
 To mitigate the losses, firms can decide to adopt moisture prevention solutions or use Humidity Indicator Cards to monitor if their products are exposed to moisture during storage and transportation.
 In today’s article, we will explore how Humidity Indicator Cards work and how they can help your business.

 Before we begin, let us go through some interesting facts.

 Moisture damage is due to humidity.
 Humidity refers to the amount of water vapour present in the air according to the fluctuating air temperature throughout the shipping journey.

 Warm air can contain more moisture than cooler air.
-When warm air cools down, some of the water vapor in the air will condense on container ceilings and walls.
+When warm air cools down, some water vapour in the air will condense on container ceilings and walls.
 The condensed droplets may flow around the walls and drip on products causing moisture damage.

 Long voyage exposes the product to multiple periods of temperature fluctuations between freezing point to about 70 degrees.
 It may cause water to evaporate and condense continuously, which changes the amount of moisture within the container.
 It exposes your products to a higher risk of moisture damage.

-To determine if your products get damaged during storage and transportation, you may consider getting a humidity indicator card, such as the one shown below.
+To determine if your products get damaged during storage and transportation, you may consider getting a Humidity Indicator Card.

 Check out our website for more information, or drop us an email at email@example.com.
 Humidity Indicators are available in plugs as well!
 Watch this video to learn more about our Humidity Indicator Cards.